madhupriya4/FirstOrderLogicResolution/README.md

 knowledge	base,	or	FALSE	if	you	cannot.

 Notes	and	hints:

-- Please	 name	 your	 program	 “homework.xxx”	 where	 ‘xxx’	 is	 the	 extension	 for	 the	 programming language	you	choose.	(“py”	for	python,	“cpp”	for	C++,	and	“java”	for	Java).
-If	you	are	using	C++11,	then the	name	of	your	file	should	be	“homework11.cpp”	and	if	you	are	using	python3.4	then	the	name	of your	file	should	be	“homework3.py”.
--
-If	you	decide	that	the	given	statement	can	be	inferred	from	the	knowledge	base,	every	variable	in	each sentence	used	in	the	proving	process	should	be	unified	with	a	Constant	(i.e.,	unify	variables	to constants	before	you	trigger	a	step	of	resolution).	- All	variables	are	assumed	to	be	universally	quantified.
+All variables	are	assumed	to	be	universally	quantified.
 There	is	no	existential	quantifier	in	this	homework.
 There	is	no	need	for	Skolem	functions	or	Skolem	constants.
--

 Operator	priorities	apply	(negation	has	higher	priority	than	disjunction).
 There	will	be	no	parentheses in	the	sentences,	other	than	around	arguments	of	predicates.
 -